12-String Bass Interviews

 When we first met bassist Shalini Chatterjee she had just begun to experiment with her newly acquired Chandler Royale 12-string bass in both of her bands.
 Since then Shalini has grown quite attached to the 12-string bass and is using it more and more.

 As producer and engineer respectively of Cheap Trick's 1978 album "Heaven Tonight", Werman and Ladinsky get the credit for being first to ever record Cheap Trick’s thunderous 12-string bass sound.
-Our curiosity about the massive tones led to our discovery of the 12-string bass, and none of us have ever been the same since.

 Sam Taylor influenced and molded the sonic qualities that would forever be recognized as the early King's X sound and, with the band, they forged the first four King's X records and laid some of the groundwork for what would eventually become the grunge movement.